Child and Family Specialist

 - Provide guidance and model developmentally appropriate activities for children, individualized interventions, and effective ways to work with and support children both in classroom and home environment.

-- Conduct standardized developmental, behavioral, and/or social-emotional screenings and assessments for children as assigned for referred for services.
+- Conduct standardized developmental, behavioral, and/or social-emotional screenings and assessments for children as assigned or referred for services.

 - Conduct home visits to support the behavioral health needs of families and children.

-- Collaborate with Relationship Based Professional Development Specialist and Mentor Teachers to ensure all family, provider, and program needs are being addressed and met.
+- Collaborate with Relationship Based Professional Development Specialist and Mentor Teachers to ensure all family, provider and program needs and goals are being addressed and met.

 - Participate in ongoing job-related professional development, in-service trainings, and continuing education.